 Autonomic Dysreflexia: http://en.wikipedia.org/wiki/Autonomic_dysreflexia

-Autonomic Dysreflexia (AD) is a potentially life threatening condition which can be considered medical emergency requiring immediate attention.
+Autonomic Dysreflexia (AD) is a potentially life threatening condition which can be considered a medical emergency requiring immediate attention.
 AD occurs most often in spinal cord-injured individuals with spinal lesions above the T6 spinal cord level, although it has been known to occur in patients with a lesion as low as T10.
 [1]

 This condition is distinct and usually episodic, with the patient experiencing remarkably high blood pressure, slow heart rate, intense headaches, profuse sweating, flushing of the skin, goosebumps, nasal stuffiness, a "feeling of doom" or apprehension, and blurred vision.